-If you don't have enough money in your account to cover the
+If you don't have enough money in your bank account to cover the

 direct debit, you may end up being charged a dishonour or overdraft

-writing.
-Note in the letter what date you would like your
+Note in the letter what date you would like your direct debits to

-direct debits to be cancelled and ask for a letter from your
+be cancelled and ask for a letter from your financial institution

-instruction letter, they are obliged to make sure no more payments
+letter, they are obliged to make sure no more payments are debited

-are debited from your account.
-They must also forward your
+from your account.
+They must also forward your instruction to

-instruction to cancel the direct debit to the service provider's
+cancel the direct debit to the service provider's financial

 It's also a good idea to notify the direct debit service